asaadsaad/CS472-Final-Project-March-2025/README.md

 * Bookmark important posts.
 Bookmarked posts appear at the top of the list.
 * Search by post title.
 * Export all posts as individual Markdown files and download as a `.zip`.
 Use `json2md` package to generate Markdown files.
 Use `archiver` package for ZIP compression.
-* Centralize state for posts, comments, and UI interactions (e.g., loading states).
+* Centralize advanced global state for posts, comments, and UI interactions (e.g., loading states).
 Use React Context with Reducer Function.
-* Use Jotai to track post visits history, when the user clicks and visits a post, save the post ID in Jotai.
+* Track post visits history using Jotai, when the user clicks and visits a post, save the post ID in a global array.
 When displaying the list of posts, visited posts must appear differently than un-visited posts.
 Visits history should be maintained between sessions.
 Allow users to clear the visits history.

 ### API Endpoints:
 * `GET /posts`: Fetch all posts in pages of 15, sorted by date, expect a `page` query paramter, and return first page when `page` is not included.